max-github-mjhodgson-com/hass-appdaemon/README.md

 ## Doorphone

 This app interfaces with a Grandstream GDS3710 SIP Doorphone.
 Home Assistant receives events from the doorphone via webhooks, This creates a sensor, which can then be monitored.
 Each event passed from the doorphone carrys an identifier number, for example: 500 for doorbell or 900 for motion detected (using the internal motion detector).
-The Appdaemon app will action the events and grab pictures (from the camera), send messages, etc. The doorphone also allows the use of RFID cards to perform various task.
+The Appdaemon app will action the events and can then grab pictures (from the camera), send messages etc. The doorphone also allows the use of RFID cards to perform various tasks.
 In this case I can use one to open the garage door.

 Example configuration for webhook in Home Assistant configuration.yaml: